-Teaching English to Speakers of other Languages or TESOL is a minor at Fairmont State.
+Teaching English to Speakers of other Languages (TESOL) is a minor at Fairmont State.

-Businesses, science and research programs and diplomatic relations measures are often global matters.
+The spheres of busines, diplomatic relations, and science and research programs often operate on a global scale.
 With that comes the need for communications specialists to help participants overcome language barriers.

 Students in the Teaching English to Speakers of other Languages program learn about communications challenges of second language learners.
 They equip them with the tools they need to master English for their own communication purposes.